Movie Toast with Morning Tea ~ 1935

 After making a few silent films like “The Light of Asia”, “Shiraz”, “A Throw of Dice” with German collaboration, Himanshu Rai returned to India with his actress-wife Devika Rani.
 He then made a bilingual “Karma” in 1933 and established his now iconic studio Bombay Talkies in 1934.

-The first film made under the banner of Bombay Talkies was “Jawani Ki Hawa” starring Najam ul Husain and Devika Rani.
+The first film made under the banner of Bombay Talkies was “Jawani Ki Hawa” starring Najam ul Hussain and Devika Rani.
 Legendary actor Ashok Kumar made a fleeting appearance in a shot in a train sequence.

 The film was directed by German director Franz Osten and photographed by Josef Wirsching.